 - and masonic lodges and fraternal organizations of every stripe.

-To most of us this probably sounds odious, but these rules were actually a selling point for most potential residents.
+It probably sounds odious to you, but these rules were a selling point for most potential residents.
 (I’m guessing they were the sort of sour-faced holier-than-thou types who make John Lithgow in Footloose seem like Caligula by comparison.)
 To those who did complain, Dowie reminded them that God had:

 …establish[ed] his own government in Zion, a rule of Love, but a Rule of Ominpotent Power… If you cannot stand the rule of God, then you had better go to Waukegan, where I guess the Devil rules.